pratox1112/2-Wheeled-Obstacle-Avoiding-Robot/README.md

 # 2-Wheeled-Obstacle-Avoiding-Robot
-A simple obstacle-avoiding bot which takes the optimum direction, built using the Arduino platform
+A simple obstacle-avoiding bot which takes the optimum direction if an obstacle is detected, built using the Arduino platform

 Components:
 1. Arduino UNO